rifqahamaliyahh/rifqahamaliyahh/README.md

 ### Hi there 👋 I'm Rifqah.
 A third-year university student who enjoys exploring IT.
-I thrive on challenges, considering them as opportunities for personal and professional growth. <br>Currently, I'm learning at Dicoding Academy
+I thrive on challenges, considering them as opportunities for personal and professional growth.
+Currently, I'm learning at Dicoding Academy

 - 🌱 I’m currently learning Frontend & Backend Development
 - 📫 How to reach me: rifqahamaliyah23@gmail.com